 - External ID: The Salesforce External ID field allows you to store unique record IDs from an external system, typically for integration purposes.

 - Used by: Make a step/transition available for only the Hiring manager, Recruiter, or both.

 - Click Save to create the new workflow status transition or Save & New for saving this one and creating another one.

 Go on with the process of creating new workflow statuses and workflow status transitions for each status.
 Resume this process until the workflow is configured in line with the recruitment process of the organization.

 Next to the creation of steps, there are also some settings that need to be configured.
 Go to Connexys Setup > Application settings and go to the left sidebar to Step.

 The settings that need to be configured are:

 - Allow steps outside of workflow: A workflow is usually configured in a certain way that makes sure every candidate is guided through the same steps in the same order.
 If this setting is not checked, it is not allowed to skip steps or take steps that are not available at a certain point in the workflow.

-Another place in the application where workflows play an important role is the "Applicant tracking"-tab.
-This tab shows all candidates that are currently in the recruitment process of a job.
+Another place in the application where workflows play an important role is the tab "Applicant tracking".
+This tab shows all candidates that are currently in the recruitment process for a job.
 The top of the page has a filter that can be used to configure which job applications should be shown on this tab.
 The filter includes "Workflow", "Status", "Job", "Campus event" and more.
 For this tab, it is important to configure these settings in a good manner.